ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 ### Solutions
 {: #solution-connection-lost}

+Try the following solutions to fix the error:

 a.
 Increase the timeout to over 30 seconds or make the timeout user configurable using {{site.data.keyword.IBM}} {{site.data.keyword.databases-for}}.

 b.
 Increase the disk size.
 1 GB is equal to 10 IOPS.

 c.
-Move to dedicated cores so that the noisy neighbours issue is eliminated.
+Move to dedicated cores so that any noisy neighbours issues are eliminated.

 d.
 Increase RAM size.